cotton-coding/loom-io/documentation/adapter/node-filesystem-adapter.md

 ---
 ---

-# Filesystem Adapter
+# File System Adapter

-Access Files from you local filesystem.
-Don't be confused from the node in the package name, it should also work with bun, because it is node compatible, but there are plans to do a more Bun specific adapter.
-For now you should also use this for bun, because all adapter exchange able you can easily switch later to the Bun specific adapter if you want to.
+Access files from your local filesystem.
+Don't be confused by the node in the package name, it should also work with bun as it is node compatible, but there are plans to make a more bun specific adapter.
+For now, you should use this for bun as well, as all adapters are interchangeable, you can easily switch to the bun specific adapter later if you want to.

 ::: code-group